 In your reaction, you may describe any steps of emulation you found difficult, any special features you found useful or lacking in the emulator you chose, and/or how well using the emulator captured the spirit of the original game or software.

 If you've used an emulator before, please share ideas and urls with your classmates; keep in mind that some students will need emulators for Macintosh and others for Windows.
+If you really can't get your installed emulator to run, try out the free browser-based resources below.
 And by all means, have fun--how often do you get course credit for playing a computer game?

 Please complete this quick evaluation of the course to date, so we can learn from our mistakes and build on our strengths in the second half of the course.

-This week looks at the advantages and disadvantages of reinterpretation as a preservation strategy.
+This week looks at the advantages and disadvantages of reinterpretation as a preservation strategy, as well as a specific technique for "performative preservation."

 Amateurs and digital preservation (0-35:20) (optional, repeats some material from Storage lesson)